Resource Guide

 Money Handling

 All of the below options allow for revenue to go directly into your account.
-You should discuss the options with your advisor/supervisor to decide the best option for your efforts.
+Discuss the options with your advisor/supervisor to decide the best option for your efforts.

 Note: what is not allowed is the use of personal applications such as PayPal and Venmo to collect money for your program office or club.
 Money cannot be collected then deposited into your account using these options.